kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Bug fix in quick edit where child pages display parent row data on update.

 = 1.4.0 =
 * Clone/Duplicate functionality added - click the "clone" button in a row to clone/duplicate a post or page
 * Bug fix when attempting to trash Advanced Custom Field field groups (Thanks to Ben Plum)